-One thing that sets the Feast of LeLe apart is that the servers bring the food (and unlimited drinks!) to you, instead of you going up buffet style to get your dinner.
+One thing that sets the Feast of LeLe apart is that the servers bring the food (and unlimited drinks!) to you instead of you going up buffet style to get your dinner.

-They also seat you at private tables, so it’s a bit more intimate, even though you’re in an audience of a couple hundred people.
+They also seat you at private tables, so it’s a bit more intimate, even though you’re in an audience of a couple of hundred people.

 The servers are incredibly attentive and are constantly checking on you, refilling drinks (the Banana Madness was my FAV), bringing the next course and then checking on you again.

 The very talented dancers take you on a journey telling the story of how the Hawaiian people came to be settled there.
-Each of the four courses feature different foods from the various cultures.
+Each of the four courses features different foods from the various cultures.

 The food is all so good.
 There wasn’t anything we didn’t like!